 Motorcycle helmets come in many different shapes and sizes because everyone has a unique noggin.
 Whether you like to hit the road with a sport bike or cruiser, scooter or moped; taking care of the most delicate part of your body is an essential part of preparation.
 Here’s a list of four things to consider when purchasing a DOT approved helmet:

 I'm so glad you asked!
 According to Leather Up, the Department of Transportation (DOT) assesses each helmet by placing it on a head form that's equipped with sensors.
 The helmeted head form is then dropped from a specific height onto a steel anvil, and the severity of the impact is recorded.
 These standards are important because they outline the minimum requirements all motorcycle helmets must meet, which has already saved countless lives.
-However, if you would like to get a helmet that has been tested impartially and will provide more protection, SNELL has you covered.

 According to the CDC, more than 41% of operator and passenger fatalities could have been prevented with proper helmet usage.